harvester/docs/docs/getting-started/deploy-singlenode-cluster.md

 Once the cluster status changes to **Ready**, you can access the [Harvester UI](../authentication) using the management URL displayed on the console.

-## 6. Create a new default StorageClass.
+## 6. Configure the default StorageClass.

+Harvester uses StorageClasses to describe how Longhorn must provision volumes.
+Each StorageClass has a parameter that defines the number of replicas Longhorn creates for each volume.

-Creating a new [StorageClass](../advanced/storageclass/#creating-a-storageclass) is necessary because the default StorageClass `harvester-longhorn` has a replica count value of **3** for high availability.
-If you use `harvester-longhorn` to create volumes, Longhorn is unable to create the configured number of replicas and volumes are marked as *Degraded* on the Longhorn UI.
+The default StorageClass `harvester-longhorn` has a replica count value of **3** for high availability.
+If you use the default StorageClass in your single-node cluster, Longhorn is unable to create the configured number of replicas, and volumes are marked as *Degraded* on the [embedded Longhorn UI](../troubleshooting/harvester/#access-embedded-rancher-and-longhorn-dashboards).

-When configuring the new StorageClass, set the **Number of Replicas** parameter to **1** so that only one replica is created for each Longhorn volume.
+To avoid this issue, you can perform either of the following actions:

+- Modify the [replica count](../install/harvester-configuration/#installharvesterstorage_classreplica_count) of `harvester-longhorn` using a [Harvester configuration](../install/harvester-configuration/) file.

+- [Create a new StorageClass](../advanced/storageclass/#creating-a-storageclass) with the **Number of Replicas** parameter to **1**.
+On the **Storage Classes** screen, locate the new StorageClass and then select **⋮** > **Set as Default**.

-## 7. Create a custom cluster network (optional) and a VM network (required).
+## 7. (Optional) Create a custom cluster network and a VM network.

 Networking in Harvester involves three major concepts: